u-fire/Embedded-CopyPasta/README.md

 Not bad, right?
 You might have noticed it said `No board specified to make PlatformIO project.
 Use -b to pass board identifier`.
 If you pass a [PlatformIO board identifier](https://docs.platformio.org/en/latest/boards/index.html), it will make and save the code, then make a PlatformIO project. **PlatformIO can download the libraries and create the build environment automatically for you. **

-Enter this `ecp -j json/dallas_ds18b20.json -t templates/print.handlebars -o ds18b20 -b uno` and you should see the project created and compiled.
+Enter this `node ecp -j json/dallas_ds18b20.json -t templates/print.handlebars -o ds18b20 -b uno` and you should see the project created and compiled.
 If everything worked, you will see `Looks like everything worked, the project is in /[path]/ds18b20`

 For this example, you might want to change which pin the sensor is connected to, possible TODOs are marked in the code with /**/ comments.
 You can add more sensors, remake it using a different template, or just do whatever you wanted to from here.